nixworks/public/news/2017/09/3/index.md

 ##### Free-electron laser
 ### [The European X-ray free-electron laser is inaugurated in Hamburg, Germany. ](/news/2017/09/3/the-european-x-ray-free-electron-laser-is-inaugurated-in-hamburg-germany.md)
-_Context: European X-ray free-electron laser, Free-electron laser, German, Hamburg_
+_Context: European X-ray free-electron laser, Free-electron laser, Germany, Hamburg_

 ##### 2017 North Korea crisis
 ### [A 6.3 magnitude earthquake is detected near the Punggye-ri Nuclear Test Site in Kilju County, North Korea, after North Korea tests its sixth and most powerful nuclear weapon to date.
 North Korean state media claims the country tested a hydrogen bomb that can be fitted on an ICBM. ](/news/2017/09/3/a-6-3-magnitude-earthquake-is-detected-near-the-punggye-ri-nuclear-test-site-in-kilju-county-north-korea-after-north-korea-tests-its-sixth.md)